| Title: | Discrete Multivariate Probability Distributions |

 Transforms a vector, matrix or array into a tables object with

 the specified dimensions.
-Note that if rev = TRUE
+Note that if rev = TRUE then the final dimension

 is (by default) used to index the tables objects, and otherwise the first